kyma-project/kyma/docs/03-tutorials/observability/obsv-03-create-and-configure-grafana-dashboard.md

 ---
 title: Create a Grafana dashboard
-type: Tutorials - Observability
 ---

 This tutorial shows how to create and configure a basic Grafana dashboard of a [Gauge](https://grafana.com/docs/grafana/latest/panels/visualizations/gauge-panel/#gauge-panel) type.
 The dashboard shows how the values of the `cpu_temperature_celsius` metric change in time, representing the current processor temperature ranging from 60 to 90 degrees Celsius.
 The dashboard shows explicitly when the CPU temperature exceeds the pre-defined threshold of 75 degrees Celsius.

 ## Prerequisites

-This tutorial is a follow-up of the [**Observe application metrics**](#tutorials-observe-application-metrics) tutorial that uses the `monitoring-custom-metrics` example.
-This example deploys the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric.
-That configuration is required to complete this tutorial.
+You have performed the steps to observe application metrics using the `monitoring-custom-metrics` example and successfully deployed the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric.

 ## Steps